MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 ms.author: solsen
 ---

-# Security Setting and IP Protection
+# Security Setting and Resource Exposure Policy

 When developing an extension, your code is by default protected against downloading or debugging.
 Read below about the security setting and adding Intellectual Property (IP) protection against downloading or debugging into an extension to see the source code in the extensions.